Table of Contents

 - Policies about use and access to workstations and electronic media.

 - Restrictions for transferring, removing, disposing, and re-using electronic media and ePHI.

-Along the same lines, the technical safeguards of HIPAA require access control allowing only for authorised personnel to access ePHI.
+Similarly, HIPAA’s technical safeguards require access control, only allowing authorised personnel to access ePHI.
 Access control includes:

 - Using unique user IDs.

 - Encryption and decryption.

 - Audit reports or tracking logs that record activity on hardware and software.

 Other technical policies for HIPAA compliance include implementing integrity controls or measures to confirm that electronic patient health information (ePHI) is not altered or destroyed.
 IT disaster recovery and offsite backup are vital components that ensure electronic media errors and failures are quickly remedied so that patient health information is recovered accurately and intact.